 If I had asked people what they wanted, they would have said faster horses.

 Customers usually know what they don’t want.
 Regardless if it is slow transportation or typing the same metadata over and over again, that is the only thing that an engineer can believe.
-While wishes, expectations and concerns may give some guidance, they usually are misleading.
+While wishes, expectations and concerns may give some guidance, they are usually misleading.

 Metadata Exchange Formats

-Let me explain what free and pragmatic mean in this context.
+Let me explain what free and practical mean in this context.
 Free means that one can use the format without any limitations.
 Applying for a licence is a huge limitation in this context.
-Pragmatic means that it is part of the contemporary programming practices, e.g. understandable to contemporary developers.
-Universally usable means that it can be processed fast regardless of the use case.
+Practical means that it is part of the contemporary programming practices, e.g. understandable to contemporary developers.
+Universally usable means that it can be processed fast, regardless of the use case.